-Note: To learn more fitness tips and how to get stronger after 50 without getting hurt or wasting time, get my free report “The New Rules of Strength Training Over 50” by clicking HERE.
+Note: To learn more tips on how to get stronger after 50 without getting hurt or wasting time, get my free strength training for over 50 pdf “The New Rules of Strength Training Over 50” by clicking HERE.

 Introduce full body strength training for time efficiency

 When you work out in the fashion described above and make the intensity of your workout high (which is necessary to get stronger), it will necessarily be brief, because intensity of effort and duration of effort are inversely proportional.